Household hazardous waste — the complete guide

 Last updated 2026-05-31 · ~8 min read

-The federal Resource Conservation and Recovery Act (RCRA) defines hazardous waste at the regulatory level for businesses — but residential households are largely exempt from RCRA's strict requirements.
-The catch: that exemption only applies to disposal method, not to the chemistry.
-A can of oil-based paint dumped in your trash is still chemically hazardous; it just won't get you fined.
-It WILL contaminate a landfill, poison wildlife if it leaks, and contribute to the ~1.6 million tons of HHW that EPA estimates U.S. households generate each year.
+The federal Resource Conservation and Recovery Act (RCRA) defines hazardous waste at the regulatory level for businesses.
+Residential households are largely exempt from RCRA's strict requirements.
+The catch is that the exemption only applies to disposal method, not to the chemistry.
+A can of oil-based paint dumped in your trash is still chemically hazardous.
+It just will not get you fined.
+It will still contaminate a landfill, poison wildlife if it leaks, and contribute to the roughly 1.6 million tons of HHW that the EPA estimates U.S. households generate each year.

-The fix is the same nationwide: every U.S. county runs an HHW collection program, paid for through resident waste fees, that accepts these materials free of charge.
-Some are permanent year-round facilities (Hennepin County, MN runs two; Los Angeles County, CA runs seven).
+The fix is the same nationwide.
+Every U.S. county runs an HHW collection program, paid for through resident waste fees, that accepts these materials free of charge.
+Some are permanent year-round facilities (Hennepin County, MN runs two.
+Los Angeles County, CA runs seven).
 Others are seasonal drop-off events held 2-4 times per year.
-ClearPath's job: find your county's specific program in seconds.
+ClearPath's job is to find your county's specific program in seconds.

 What counts as HHW?

-The EPA's working list — anything in your home that carries one or more of these labels: danger, warning, caution, flammable, toxic, corrosive, reactive.
-In practice this includes:
+The EPA's working list is anything in your home that carries one or more of these labels: danger, warning, caution, flammable, toxic, corrosive, or reactive.
+In practice that includes:

-• Paints + solvents — oil-based paint, paint thinner, lacquer, varnish, turpentine, aerosol paints.
+- Paints and solvents: oil-based paint, paint thinner, lacquer, varnish, turpentine, aerosol paints.
 See paint disposal.

-• Lamps — all fluorescent bulbs (CFLs, tubes) due to mercury content.
+- Lamps: all fluorescent bulbs (CFLs and tubes) because of mercury content.
 See fluorescent bulb disposal.

-• Pesticides + lawn chemicals — herbicides, insecticides, rodenticides, fertilizers (concentrated forms), pool chemicals.
+- Pesticides and lawn chemicals: herbicides, insecticides, rodenticides, concentrated fertilizers, pool chemicals.

-• Cleaning products — oven cleaners, drain openers, ammonia, bleach (concentrated), rust removers.
+- Cleaning products: oven cleaners, drain openers, ammonia, concentrated bleach, rust removers.

-• Personal-care + medications — old prescription drugs (separate DEA take-back program), mercury thermometers.
+- Personal-care and medications: old prescription drugs (separate DEA take-back program), mercury thermometers.

 Why HHW is dangerous in regular trash